rohan-simon/lemon_maps_flutter/README.md

-# LemÚn
+# Lemon Maps (Flutter Beta)

 ## Build steps:
-- Clone the repository using 'git clone git@gitlab.cs.washington.edu:cse340-24spring-students/final_project-brian127-dgao2-rshanth-jmarc23.git'
+- Clone this repository
 - Cd into the repository
 - Run 'flutter pub get'
-- Run the project using 'flutter run' or whatever works
+- Run the project either 'flutter run'
-- You will have to enable location permissions
+- You can also run the project by linking through Xcode, if testing on an Apple device or simulator
 - Once the app is ready, you can pan, zoom around the map, click on bikes, scooters, and bus stops to gain information about them, and use the legend to enable/disable vehicle types and move to your location

 ## Project structure: